 - This was originally Batman villain the Crime Doctor's schtick; a surgeon turned gang boss who refused to hurt anyone, and abandoned a burglary in progress to save Robin's life.
 Judging from his appearance in Villains United, though, if those stories are still in continuity, he's changed his mind.

-- In Harold And Kumar Go To White Castle, although in this case Kumar is a slacker and the scene shows how he would be a skilled doctor if he applied himself.
+- In Harold & Kumar Go to White Castle, although in this case Kumar is a slacker and the scene shows how he would be a skilled doctor if he applied himself.

-- In The Fugitive, Kimble sneaks into a hospital disguised as a janitor, then takes enough time to correct the diagnosis for a child after admitted from a bus accident, and sends him to the right department.
+- In The Fugitive, Kimble sneaks into a hospital disguised as a janitor and happens across a kid who's been misdiagnosed and needs emergency surgery.
+He quickly forges the necessary forms and gets the patient to the right department.
 It almost gets him caught but it's the first thing to tip Gerard off to the possibility of Kimble's innocence.